-If your company is publicly traded or a private company preparing for an IPO, then you likely have two separate communications tasks, one focused on reaching investors and financial analysts, the other on reaching customers and the general public — Investor Relations and Public Relations.
+If your company is publicly traded or a private company preparing for an IPO, then you likely have two separate communication tasks, one focused on reaching investors and financial analysts, the other on reaching customers and the general public – investor relations and public relations.

 The two obviously perform different functions, serve different constituencies, operate under different mandates, and typically report to different executives internally.
 Investor communications are strictly regulated.
 IR professionals are responsible for communicating a company’s business model, financials and future expectations to analysts, institutional investors, investment bankers, and the like.
 They usually work closely with general counsel, the finance organization, and under the Chief Financial Officer.
 Missteps, such as divulging information that isn’t publicly available or engaging in marketing-style hype, can breach securities law and lead to a number of serious problems – shareholder lawsuits at the top of the list.

-Meanwhile, the PR folks, who usually work within the marketing department, are dedicated to the dissemination of the company’s story in various public forums, including the mainstream and trade press, at trade shows, and sometimes even within the company to fellow employees.
-Not guided by the same objectives as IR, they’re framing and presenting that narrative in the most favorable fashion possible.
+Meanwhile, the public relations folks, who often work within the marketing department, are dedicated to the dissemination of the company’s story in various public forums, including the mainstream and trade media, at trade shows, and sometimes even within the company to fellow employees.
+Not guided by the same objectives as investor relations, they’re framing and presenting that narrative in the most favorable fashion possible.

 Because IR and PR do not have the same audience, the same objectives, or report to the same supervisors, they frequently work in isolated silos with little if any interaction.
 That’s a mistake.
 These two units have more in common than the word “relations,” and savvy executives look for ways to leverage their output.
-Let’s briefly review two common problems, as well as a possible remedy.
+Here are some tips for making investor relations and public relations work in sync for better results.

-I can’t tell you how many times, for example, I’ve gone to a trade show and listened to a presentation that is entirely different than what is being conveyed on the IR side — different highlights, different messaging, and even different looks.
+Many times, for example, we’ve gone to a trade show and listened to a presentation that is entirely different than what is being conveyed on the investor relations side — different highlights, different messaging, and even different looks.
 This is a miscue and a missed opportunity.

 First, members of the professional investment community attend PR events.
 You risk muddying the waters with them or spurring them to poke holes in your identity through questions that PR representatives might not be prepared to handle.
 Second, you lose out on an important chance to establish or reinforce your company’s identity in the minds of attendees.